pierceforte/cs307_simulation_project/doc/DESIGN_PLAN.md

 - Grid
     - Keeps track of all cells in a grid and can determine neighbours of a cell
 - Cell
+    - Abstract class with subclasses specific to each type of simulation
     - Sets and gets state information and knows about row and column position for the cell
 - CellView
     - Inherits a shape class to render individual cells (may become an abstract class to accomodate cells of different shapes)